iLib-js/ilib-mono/README.md

 the parts that were not localized, will be sent to the same directory as the source file.
 However, the localized file name will also contain the name of the locale to distinguish it from the source file.
+Also, every resource in the strings.xml file will have the Android flavor "customer1".

 If the name of the localized file that the template produces is the same as the source file name, this plugin will throw an exception, the file will not